supercid/techdocs-wiki-tmp/SPA:-Basics.md

 You must use a valid domain for your website.
 If you are creating a test account and running your store locally, you must use valid TLD as localhost is not supported.

-We recommend using a `.dev` or a `.test` TLD that is aliased to localhost.
+We do not recommend using a `.dev` or a `.test` TLD that is aliased to localhost.
 Both `.dev` and `.test` are reserved by Google and IANA for testing purposes.
 You will need to edit your operating-system dependent hosts file to add an alias for the domain you are using.

 ### Setting up the catalog sync